 Collection Spotlight: Black History Month

-Let us use Black History Month as an opportunity to reflect on how far we have come while also committing ourselves to continue the fight for racial equity and justice.
+Let us use Black History Month as a chance to reflect on how far we have come while also committing ourselves to continue the fight for racial equity and justice.

 Picture Books and Juvenile Non-Fiction